-14. REDEMPTION AND LIQUIDATION IF NO BUSINESS COMBINATION
+13. REDEMPTION AND LIQUIDATION IF NO BUSINESS COMBINATION

-The Sponsor Entity and Directors have agreed that the Company will have until the Business Combination Deadline to complete a Business Combination.
-If the Company has not completed a Business Combination by such time, it will: (i) cease all operations except for the purpose of winding up; (ii) as promptly as reasonably possible but not more than 10 Trading Days thereafter, redeem the Units and Ordinary Shares, at a per-share price, payable in cash, equal to the aggregate amount then on deposit in the Escrow Account, divided by the number of then issued and outstanding Units and Ordinary Shares (not held in treasury), which redemption will completely extinguish Unit Holders' and Ordinary Shareholders' rights as Shareholders (including the right to receive further liquidating distributions, if any); and (iii) as promptly as reasonably possible following such redemption, subject to the approval of the remaining Shareholders and the Directors, liquidate and dissolve, subject in each case to the Company's obligations under Cayman Islands law to provide for claims of creditors and the requirements of other applicable law.
-There will be no redemption rights or liquidating distributions with respect to the Warrants, which will expire worthless if the Company fails to complete a Business Combination by the Business Combination Deadline.
+The Sponsor Entity and Directors have agreed that the Company will have 18 months from the Settlement Date to complete a Business Combination (the "Business Combination Deadline").
+If the Company has not completed a Business Combination by such time, it will: (i) cease all operations except for the purpose of winding up; (ii) as promptly as reasonably possible but not more than 10 Trading Days thereafter, redeem the Units and Ordinary Shares, at a per-share price, payable in cash, equal to the aggregate amount then on deposit in the Escrow Account, divided by the number of then issued and outstanding Units and Ordinary Shares (not held in treasury), such pershare amount expected to comprise \$10.00 per Unit or Ordinary Share, as applicable, representing the amount subscribed for per Unit in the Offering, together with such Unit Holder's or Ordinary Shareholder's pro rata entitlement to the Escrow Overfunding, expected to be \$0.20 per Unit or Ordinary Share before any Ordinary Shareholders' pro rata share of any interest accrued or negative interest incurred (if negative interest rates apply in the future) on the Escrow Account, subject at all times to the Escrow Account containing sufficient proceeds, which redemption will completely extinguish Unit Holders' and Ordinary Shareholders' rights as Shareholders (including the right to receive further liquidating distributions, if any); and (iii) as promptly as reasonably possible following such redemption, subject to the approval of the remaining Shareholders and the Directors, liquidate and dissolve, subject in each case to the Company's obligations under Cayman Islands law to provide for claims of creditors and the requirements of other applicable law.
+There will be no redemption rights or liquidating distributions with respect to the Warrants, which will expire worthless if the Company does not complete a Business Combination by the Business Combination Deadline.

-The Sponsor Entity and the Directors have entered into the Insider Letter with the Company, pursuant to which they have waived their rights to liquidating distributions from the Escrow Account with respect to the Sponsor Shares if the Company fails to complete a Business Combination by the Business Combination Deadline.
-However, the Sponsor Entity and the Directors will be entitled to liquidating distributions from the Escrow Account with respect to Units or Ordinary Shares they acquire if the Company fails to complete a Business Combination within the allotted time period.
+The Sponsor Entity and the Directors have entered into the Insider Letter with the Company, pursuant to which they have waived their rights to liquidating distributions from the Escrow Account with respect to the Sponsor Shares if the Company does not complete a Business Combination by the Business Combination Deadline.
+However, the Sponsor Entity and the Directors will be entitled to liquidating distributions from the Escrow Account with respect to Units or Ordinary Shares they acquire if the Company does not complete a Business Combination within the allotted time period.